rea1shane/exporter/README.md

 # [Prometheus](https://github.com/prometheus/prometheus) exporter framework

 It helps you to easily build an exporter so that you only need to focus on the metrics themselves and not the exporter.
-Fork from [`node_exporter`](https://github.com/prometheus/node_exporter).
-Future updates to the `node_exporter` will also be merged into this repository.

-You can manage collectors like node exporter.
+This framework is created from [`node_exporter`](https://github.com/prometheus/node_exporter).
+After you have built your exporter using the framework, you can use exporter like `node_exporter`.
 For example:

 - [Enable & Disable collectors](https://github.com/prometheus/node_exporter/?tab=readme-ov-file#collectors)
 - [Include & Exclude flags](https://github.com/prometheus/node_exporter/?tab=readme-ov-file#include--exclude-flags)
 - [Filtering enabled collectors](https://github.com/prometheus/node_exporter/?tab=readme-ov-file#filtering-enabled-collectors)
+- Useful metric `collector_duration_seconds` and `collector_success`.
 - And more...

 Run your exporter with `-h` to see all available configuration flags.

 ## Usage

+Exporter framework includes logger (use `log/slog`) and command line argument parser (use `github.com/alecthomas/kingpin/v2`), and already handles all errors in exporter runs.

-Creating an export is very simple:
+Creating your export is very simple:

 1. Create some collectors implement `collector/Collector` and call `collector/RegisterCollector` in their `init` function.
 2. Call the `Run` function to start the exporter.